irskep/irskep.github.com/content/pages/pyglettutorial.md

 1. Make the Score counter mean something
 2. Let the player restart the level if they die
-3. Implement lives and a Game over screen
+3. Implement lives and a "Game Over" screen
 4. Add particle effects using [Lepton][1] or your own particle engine

 Good luck.
 If you have trouble, you can try emailing me.
 I don't get much email from strangers, so I'll be happy to help you.
 Maybe your question will help me fill out this tutorial.